bkuangs/f1tenth_lab3/README.md

 **Assignment link:** https://github.com/f1tenth/f1tenth_lab3_template

-**Deliverable:** Implementation of PID control through a node and a video submission of the simulation proving it works
+**Deliverable:** Implementation of PID control with a video submission of the simulation

 **Submission video:** https://youtu.be/78lcVt-F52M